Read to Succeed Reading Plan

 Strengths:

-• Teachers implemented research-based tier 1 instruction school wide.
+- Teachers implemented research-based tier 1 instruction school wide.

-• Teachers monitored student progress through PLC discussions about student work.
+- Teachers monitored student progress through PLC discussions about student work.

 Possibilities for Growth:

-• Increase efforts to improve family literacy at home through parent communication, access to text digitally and in print, family nights where literacy activities and resources are available.
+- Increase efforts to improve family literacy at home through parent communication, access to text digitally and in print, family nights where literacy activities and resources are available.

-Section HPrevious School Year SMART Goals and Progress Toward Those Goals
+Section H: Previous School Year SMART Goals and Progress Toward Those Goals

-• Please provide your school’s goals from last school year and the progress your school has made towards these goals.
+- Please provide your school’s goals from last school year and the progress your school has made towards these goals.
 Utilize quantitative and qualitative data to determine progress toward the goal (s).
 As a reminder, all schools serving third grade were required to use Goal #1 (below).

 Goal:

-Goal #1 (Third Grade Goal): Reduce the percentage of third graders scoring Does Not Meet in the spring of 2023 as determined by SC READY from 43 % to 38 % in the spring of 2024
+Goal #1 (Third Grade Goal): Reduce the percentage of third graders scoring Does Not Meet in the spring of 2024 as determined by SC READY from 23.4 % to 20% in the spring of 2025.

 Section I: Current SMART Goals and Action Steps Based on Analysis of Data

-• All schools serving students in third grade MUST respond to the third-grade reading proficiency goal.
+- All schools serving students in third grade MUST respond to the third-grade reading proficiency goal.
 Schools that do not serve third grade students may choose a different goal.
 Schools may continue to use the same SMART goals from previous years or choose new goals.
 Goals should be academically measurable.
 The Reflection Tool may be helpful in determining action steps to reach an academic goal.
 Schools are strongly encouraged to incorporate goals from the strategic plan.

 Goal: